-Update 2017: *Dinah continues to thrive at Courage Home Purple, where she lives with her co-foster mom Merissa and 9 foster siblings.
-Her other co-foster mom, Nikki, and Nikki’s adopted daughter Deepa (formerly *Charlotte on this blog), live in an apartment downstairs – where Merissa and her adopted daughter, Dhivya (previously *Addie on this blog) also live!
-Meet all the siblings here (there is also another foster apartment in this home, who are mixed in on the Courage Home page). *Dinah is fully sponsored at this time!
+*Dinah continues to thrive at Courage Home Purple, where she lives with her co-foster moms Merissa and Lydia, and 11 foster siblings.
+Her other co-foster mom, Nikki, and Nikki’s adopted daughter, Deepa (formerly *Charlotte on this blog), transitioned back to Canada in 2018.
+Merissa also has an adopted daughter, Divya (previously *Addie on this blog).
+Meet all the siblings at the link above (there is also another foster apartment in this home, who are mixed in the Courage Home page). *Dinah is fully-sponsored at this time!

-*Dinah attends Anjali School for the Blind, where she learns at her own academic educational level and works on skills like strengthening her muscles (her legs are mainly affected by her CP, and her muscles can get tight if she doesn’t get regular PT), focusing her eyes, and doing other fun, educational activities. *Dinah’s nystagmus affects her vision slightly, so as stated in the previous update, she continues to do eye exercises to help her focus.
+*Dinah attends Anjali School for the Blind (ASB), where she learns at her own educational level and works on skills like strengthening her muscles (her legs are mainly affected by her CP, and her muscles can get tight if she doesn’t get regular PT), focusing her eyes, and doing other fun, educational activities. *Dinah’s nystagmus affects her vision slightly, so as stated in the previous update, she continues to do eye exercises to help her focus.
 Otherwise, she has some vision.
 She also attends regular hippotherapy, or horseback riding, each week!

-*Dinah has some of the prettiest, most-coveted hair in the house!
+*Dinah has some of the prettiest, most-coveted hair in the home!
 Her foster moms won’t allow it to be cut any more than a trim, it’s that beautiful!
 The ayahs (caregivers) in the home love to practice new hairstyles on *Dinah.
 Here’s a photo:

-Update 2015: *Dinah has said her first word!
+*Dinah has said her first word!
 She is working on her nystagmus with some simple eye-strengthening exercises with her foster moms.
-She lives with foster moms Nikki and Tori and 11 foster siblings: *Lily, *Nolan, *Dinah, *Cedar, *Jasmine, *Theo (Vignesh – adopted!), *Louise (Aleeya – adopted!), *Selah, *Chloe, *Brianna (CK – adopted!), *Mae, *Addie (Divya – adopted!), *Teagan, and *Charlotte (Deepa – adopted!).
+She lives with foster moms Nikki and Tori and 11 foster siblings: *Lily, *Nolan, *Cedar, *Jasmine, *Theo (Vignesh – adopted!), *Louise (Aleeya – adopted!), *Selah (Kavi – adopted!), *Chloe (adopted!), *Brianna (CK – adopted!), *Mae, *Addie (Divya – adopted!), *Teagan (adopted!), and *Charlotte (Deepa – adopted!).

 *Dinah has been diagnosed with spastic diplegia cerebral palsy.
 Learn more by clicking the provided link!
 She has learned to walk independently, and is now playing with toys, engaging with other children, and learning to communicate using augmentative communication (choice buttons and picture cards)!

 Meet today’s featured child of the day in SCH’s sponsorship fundraising program: *Dinah!